 I’ve been going to Valladolid for several years now and I notice that the level of Hotel quality in Valladolid has increased quite a bit, especially in recent times.

 Budget hotel but with great quality

 DAY 6 – CHICHÈN-ITZÀ

-Another less known is Hubiku, also breath-taking.
-If you want to know more about the cenote, the best website is this one “El camino mas corto“, mentioned above.
+Another less known is Hubiku, also breathtaking.
+If you want to know more about the cenote, the best website is the one “El camino mas corto“, mentioned above.

 After the visit to Chichen Itza, you can drive to Homun where you will be ready for the next day for a full cenote tour.

 Homun is a small town in the heart of the Ruta de Los cenotes.
 I would spend 2 nights there so that you will have 1 full day to visit all the possible cenotes.

 Homun is a very small town where there is nothing else to do or to see and is not particularly charming.

 The hotel option goes down to 1.
 Hotel and Restaurant Santa Maria, it’s really modest and simple but clean and decent.
 The restaurant is great too and the staff is very friendly and helpful.

 The area is full of cenotes to keep you busy for one entire day and you can decide whether going by car on your own, or rent those local taxi-bikes that are typical of Yucatan.